 How to tell if a tankless water heater is for you

 Are you tired of waiting for water to warm up?
 Tankless heaters are picking up steam in the water heater market nowadays – pun intended – and for good reason!
 Not only are they more energy-efficient, but they can also help you save on your energy bills.
-For a rundown about the basics of how a tankless water heater works, check out our previous article.
 Before you purchase a tankless water heater, there are a few factors to consider.